-If you’ve dreamed of becoming a freelance writer but still never taken the leap, it’s time to get honest with yourself about why.
+If you’ve dreamed of becoming a freelancer but still never taken the leap, it’s time to get honest with yourself about why.
 If you really get to the core of why it still remains only a dream, you’ll find that the reason is simple –

 Sure you can rationalize it and create reasons.